Remote Retinal Monitoring Device: Home-based Miniature OCT

 Low cost, home-based, patient self-monitoring OCT (optical coherence tomography) device

 Our lead development project for mobile Health (mHealth) (1) applications is the Patient Based Ophthalmology Suite (PBOS).
 In its first iteration, PBOS aims to improve ophthalmic treatment outcomes in patients diagnosed and treated for wet age-related macular degeneration (AMD) and diabetic macular edema (DME ), which bring retinal edema and reduction in visual acuity.
-PBOS is being designed to assess changes in retinal thickness and can also provide visual function monitoring to assess changes in visual acuity.
+PBOS is being designed to capture changes in retinal anatomy.

 Key features of PBOS are low cost and patient-friendly design, to enable it to be used directly by patients at home.
 Network connectivity and cloud-based technologies are used to alert the patients and their physicians of disease progression and re-treatment needs.